Accelerate AI On NVIDIA RTX PCs

 With Ollama, you can deploy in an out-of-process format, with a server running on localhost.
 Apps communicate with this server using a REST API.

-For developers looking for the latest features, maximum performance, and full behavior control on NVIDIA RTX GPUs.
+For developers looking for full behavior control on NVIDIA RTX GPUs.

 Inferencing Backends

-NVIDIA TensorRT™ for RTX offers the best performance for AI on RTX PCs, is lightweight for easy packaging into applications, and can generate optimized engines in just seconds on device.
+NVIDIA TensorRT™ for RTX offers full behavior control on RTX PCs, is lightweight for easy packaging into applications, and can generate optimized engines in just seconds on device.

 Optimize Your Models